 any drug not required to treat medical symptoms and not requested by the Resident.

 Secretary.
-The Secretary of the Executive Office of Elder Affairs of the Commonwealth of Massachusetts.
+The Secretary of the Executive Office of Aging & Independence of the Commonwealth of Massachusetts.

 Self-administered Medication Management (SAMM).
 A process which includes reminding Residents to take medication, opening containers for Residents, opening prepackaged medication for Residents, reading the medication label to Residents, and observing Residents while they take the medication.

-Service Coordinator.
-The individual(s) responsible for supporting the coordination of Resident care, including the preparation and periodic review and revision of each Resident's service plan.
+Resident Care Director.
+The individual(s) responsible for ensuring and overseeing the process for coordination of Resident Services, including the preparation and periodic review and revision of each Resident's Service Plan.
+A Resident Care Director may also be known as a Service Coordinator.

-Significant Negative Effect.
-The consequence of a situation in which a Resident experienced a significant risk of death or serious physical or emotional harm.
-The consequences of such situations include, but are not limited to, accidental injury; Unanticipated Death; suicide or suicide attempt; a physical or sexual assault by or against a Resident; a complaint of Resident abuse, suspected Resident abuse, or referral of a complaint of Resident abuse to a local or state authority; a medication error requiring medical attention; SAMM or LMA error with an adverse effect requiring medical attention; elopement with an absence of greater than 30 minutes; misuse of a Resident's funds by the Residence or its staff; an outbreak of a serious communicable disease that is listed in 105 CMR 300.100: Diseases Reportable to Local Boards of Health; an employee of a residence found to be infected with a disease in a communicable form that is listed in 105 CMR 300.100; pest infestation; food poisoning as defined in 105 CMR 300.020: Definitions; and fire or structural damage to the Residence.
+Serious Incident.
+Any sudden or progressive development or event that requires immediate attention and decisive action to prevent or minimize any negative impact on the health, safety, or welfare of one or more Residents.

+Service Plan.
+The individualized plan for each Resident developed and implemented in accordance with the regulation at 651 CMR 12.04(8) and 12.04(9).

 Skilled Nursing Care.
-Skilled services described in 130 CMR 456.409(A): Skilled Services.
+Skilled services described in 130 CMR 456.409 or any successor regulation.

-Special Care Residence.
+Special Care Residence (SCR).
 The Residence in its entirety or any separate and distinct section or sections within the Residence that provide(s) an enhanced level of supports and services for one or more Residents to address their specialized needs due to cognitive or other impairments.

 Special Care Unit.
 A portion of a Special Care Residence designed for and occupied pursuant to a Residency Agreement by one or two individuals as the private living quarters of such individuals.

 Sponsor.
 The person or legal entity named in the Certification of an Assisted Living Residence.
+A Sponsor may be the owner of the Assisted Living Residence.

+Transfer or Mobility Assistive Device.
+Any portable or fixed mechanical, electronic, or manual device (e.g., a walker, a lift, a bed rail that is less than half the length of the bed, etc.) specifically designed, approved, and maintained for the purpose of facilitating the safe movement, ambulation, or transfer of a Resident with limited mobility.
+The Transfer or Mobility Assistive Device must conform to applicable national and local safety and quality standards.

 Transfer of Ownership.
 Transfer of a majority interest in the ownership of an Assisted Living Residence.
 In the case of an individual, transfer of ownership; in the case of a corporation, transfer of a majority of the stock thereof; in the case of a partnership, transfer of a majority of the partnership interest; in the case of a trust, change of the trustee, or majority of trustees shall constitute transfer of ownership.
 A transfer of ownership shall also be deemed to have occurred where foreclosure proceedings have been instituted and consummated by a mortgagee in possession of the premises, or when bankruptcy proceedings have been initiated.

 Unanticipated Death.
-The death of a resident resulting from any cause not directly related to an existing diagnosis or prognosis.
+The death of a Resident resulting from any cause not directly related to an existing diagnosis or prognosis.

-: continued

 Unit.
 A portion of an Assisted Living Residence designed for and occupied pursuant to a Residency Agreement by one or two individuals as the private living quarters of such individuals.

-: Certification
+12.03: Certification Process

 Requirements and Limitations.

-No person or legal entity shall advertise, operate, or maintain an Assisted Living Residence until it has been certified by EOEA.
+No person or legal entity shall advertise, operate, or maintain an Assisted Living Residence until it has been certified by EOAI.